stormraiser/adversarial-disentangle/README.md

 `--lr_ramp`: sometimes for the first few iterations the rms of gradient for the adaptive optimization algorithms is not accurate enough and causes bad weight updates.
 Ramp up learning rate from 0 in the beginning to avoid this.
 Shouldn't need to change this setting.

 `--weight_root`: path to per-pixel weight map for reconstruction loss if you have them.
-I'm trying to make weight maps to increase the weight of the eyes.
+I added this to try to artificially increase the weight of small but visually import features (eyes and mouth) to make them more consistent.
+Example weight map is provided in the dataset.

 `--image_size`: size of input/output image.
 Training images will be resized to this size.
 Does not have to be power of 2 but must be an even number.
 If not specified, uses the height of the first (according to PyTorch's `ImageFolder`) image in the dataset.
 This will also determine the default network structure, batch size, size of content code and size of visualization grid if those are not specified.